 Health is one of the biggest factors for Boomers in building a secure retirement.
 Good physical health means retirees can lead more active lives and reduce their medical expenses.
 But health is more than notes on a doctor’s chart.
 Economic health, emotional and mental health, and social health all have roles to play in a truly healthy retirement.

 A retirement lifestyle that supports healthy living can vary widely depending on where one lives.
-The healthiest places to retire in the USA have green space and clean air and water, quality healthcare, social activities, and strong economies and low crime will offer retirees the highest quality of life.
+The healthiest places to retire in the USA have green space and clean air and water.
+In addition, quality health care, social activities, strong economies and low crime will offer retirees the highest quality of life.

 Now that you’ve considered the above factors, it’s time to reveal the top places to retire in the US.
 We looked at 60 metropolitan areas to rank the healthiest cities for retirees.
-The cities were scored on eight categories that are key to healthy living: healthcare, the economy and affordability, social, wellness, activities, environment, transportation and crime.
+The cities were scored on eight categories that are key to healthy living: health care, the economy and affordability, social, wellness, activities, environment, transportation and crime.
 Out of those 60 cities, here are the 10 most affordable places to retire that are also the healthiest places to retire in the USA:

 - Seattle, Washington

 - Denver, Colorado

 - Portland, Oregon